 The review center played a really huge part for me in passing the exam especially that I had no field experience or whatsoever in plumbing.
 Everything was entirely theoretical.

 It was just really disappointing that there are some professors in the review center who were totally meh.
 One of them was Ar.
-Jerald Seriosa who would just tell us unrelated stories for 4hrs.
-Another one was Ar.
-Gene Lambert who was not quite sure of what he was saying because my review classmates would correct him most of the time pa.
+J.S. who would just tell us unrelated stories for 4hrs.
+Another one was who was Ar.
+G. He was not quite sure of what he was saying because my review classmates would correct him most of the time pa.

 TIPS FOR MASTER PLUMBER EXAM